RenatoCugler/expense-report/README.md

 # Nodejs Express Mongoose Demo

 This is a demo application illustrating various features used in everyday web development, with a fine touch of best practices.
-The demo app is a blog application where users can signup, create an article, delete an article and add comments etc.
+The demo app is a blog application where users can signup, create an expense, delete an expense and add comments etc.

 Table of contents: